Inheritance Law Solicitor Cork and Midleton: A Challenge for Families

 In conclusions, if this proposed amendment is enacted, it will make it more difficult for children to make S117 applications and seek inheritance where their parents have not provided for them in their wills.
 The burden of proof of eligibility will lie with the child making the application and this could be difficult to determine.

-Walsh and Partners Solicitors is based on the South Mall in Cork and also has offices in Dublin City Centre.
+Walsh and Partners Solicitors LLP is based on the South Mall in Cork and also has offices in Midleton and Dublin City Centre.
 Karen Walsh, the Principal, writes a weekly column in the Irish Examiner Farming Supplement and is considered one of the most experienced farming and family law solicitors in the Country.

 While every care is taken to ensure accuracy of information contained in this article, solicitor Karen Walsh does not accept responsibility for errors or omissions howsoever arising, and you should seek legal advice in relation to your particular circumstances at the earliest possible time.